noobExtendsBot/cms/README.md

 * A blog system where multiple users(if approved by admin) can post articles.
 * No of online users/admins (only admins can see).

-Running the project
+## Running the project
 * Install XAMPP
 * Import database from Database folder(there is a text file also which contains username and password for admin section)

-**NOTE:** Read the PDF file attached for more detail of cms.
+**NOTE:** Read the PDF file attached for more information about cms.
 Features, working in detail.